roboception/rc_genicam_camera/README.md

 * `host_timestamp`: True for using the host time stamp instead of the camera timestamp as image acquisition timestamp.
-This requires the availability of the command "TimestampLatch" and the parameter "Timestamp" in the nodemap of the camera.
+This requires the availability of the command "TimestampLatch" and the parameter "TimestampLatchValue" in the nodemap of the camera.

   Default: false